(This article was originally published on the 30th January 2018 and updated on the 6th April 2021).

 The greatest mess one can experience is to wallow in credit card debt.
 Credit cards ominously changed the spending habits of many.
 The so-called ‘plastic’ is no longer a status symbol.
-As the parameters on the issuance of credit cards has become more lenient, individuals belonging to the low to middle-income groups instantly obtained tremendous purchasing power.
+As the parameters on the issuance of credit cards have become more lenient, individuals belonging to the low to middle-income groups instantly obtained tremendous purchasing power.
 As a result, credit card spending is on the rise in Malaysia.

 Facing the financial consequence

-The harshest consequence of the careless use of the credit card is debt accumulation.
+The harshest consequence of the careless use of credit cards is debt accumulation.
 Many temptations to emotional spending only to realize the situation has gotten out of hand.
 The problem to minimize or pay off the debt sets in.
 The recourse is to avoid the imminent financial mess and take decisive action.

 Securing a personal loan to pay off credit card debt

 A solution taken by many to pay off credit card debts is to secure a personal loan.
 However, keep in mind the very purpose why you are taking on the loan.
 Your objective is to clean up your credit card debt while simultaneously curbing your spending.